jaak-peterson/autoware_mini_practice/practice_5/README.md

 ```
 # create mask
 mask = (labels == i)
-# select points for one object from array using mask
+# select points for one object from an array using a mask
-# rows are selected using binary mask and only first 3 columns are selected: x, y and z coordinates
+# rows are selected using a binary mask and only first 3 columns are selected: x, y and z coordinates
 points3d = points[mask,:3]
 ```